Buying property in Germany?

 Is for-sale inventory shrinking in Germany as of 2026?

-As of early 2026, for-sale inventory in Germany is mixed nationally, but the effective inventory of high-quality, energy-efficient homes in good locations is tight because much of what is listed requires expensive modernization.
+As of early 2026, for-sale inventory in Germany is mixed nationally, but the effective inventory of high-quality, energy-efficient homes in good locations is tight because much of what is listed on portals requires expensive modernization that buyers do not view as ready-to-buy supply.

-Germany does not publish a standardized months-of-supply figure, but market activity data from GREIX suggests that in prime city markets, the effective supply remains constrained and properties meeting buyer quality expectations move quickly.
+Germany does not publish a standardized months-of-supply figure, but market activity data from GREIX suggests that in prime city markets like central Berlin, Munich, or Hamburg, well-priced properties move quickly (often within weeks), while the broader market may look more balanced because older, unrenovated stock sits longer.

-One key reason inventory feels tight in Germany is that homeowners with low fixed-rate mortgages from the pre-2022 era are reluctant to sell and lose their favorable financing, which limits resale listings.
+One key reason effective inventory feels tight in Germany is that homeowners who locked in sub-2% fixed-rate mortgages during 2020 and 2021 are reluctant to sell and take on a new loan at 3% to 3.5%, which limits the flow of quality resale listings onto the market.

-Sources and methodology: we used transaction activity signals from GREIX Q3 2025, cross-checked with portal data from ImmoScout24, and supplemented with JLL market reports.
-Our internal analysis also tracks listing quality.
+Sources and methodology: we used transaction activity signals from GREIX, portal listing data from ImmoScout24, and mortgage rate context from the Deutsche Bundesbank.
+We complemented these with our own market supply analyses.

 Are homes selling faster in Germany as of 2026?

-As of early 2026, homes in Germany are selling faster than during the 2023 slump period, with GREIX reporting market activity nearing boom levels by Q3 2025 as transaction volumes recovered sharply.
+As of early 2026, homes in Germany are selling noticeably faster than during the 2023 slump, with GREIX reporting that transaction activity picked up sharply through Q3 2025 to near-boom levels, meaning sellers are finding buyers more easily than at any point since the downturn began.

 Are new listings slowing down in Germany as of 2026?

-Germany typically sees stronger listing activity in spring (March to May) and early autumn (September to October), with winter months being seasonally slower, and current listing levels appear consistent with these patterns.
+Germany typically sees stronger listing activity in spring (March to May) and early autumn (September to October), with winter months being seasonally slower, and current listing levels appear consistent with these seasonal patterns rather than showing an unusual decline.

-One plausible reason new listings may be slower in Germany is that existing homeowners with sub-2% mortgages from 2020 to 2021 face a significant financing cost increase if they sell and buy again at current 3% to 3.5% rates.
+One plausible reason new listings may be slower than expected in Germany is that existing homeowners with sub-2% mortgages from 2020 to 2021 face a significant financing cost increase if they sell and buy again at today's 3% to 3.5% rates, creating a "rate lock-in" effect that keeps resale supply off the market.

-Sources and methodology: we based estimates on building permit trends from Destatis, cross-referenced with portal activity from ImmoScout24, and market commentary from REFIRE.
+Sources and methodology: we based estimates on building permit trends from Destatis, cross-referenced with portal activity from ImmoScout24, and market commentary from industry reports.
+Our own supply monitoring models help fill gaps in listing-level data.

 Is new construction failing to keep up in Germany as of 2026?

-As of early 2026, the gap between new housing completions and household demand in Germany is severe: BBSR estimates the country needs roughly 320,000 units per year, while IW forecasts only about 215,000 completions in 2026.
+As of early 2026, the gap between new housing completions and household demand in Germany is severe: BBSR estimates the country needs roughly 320,000 new units per year, while the IW Koln forecasts only about 215,000 completions in 2026, and the Ifo Institute expects this number to drop even further to around 185,000 by 2027.

-The single biggest bottleneck limiting new construction in Germany is the combination of high construction costs, lengthy permit approval processes that can take two years or more, and weak profitability for developers at current rent and price levels.
+The single biggest bottleneck limiting new construction in Germany is the combination of high construction costs, lengthy permitting processes (often two years or more), and weak profitability for developers who cannot make the numbers work at current rent and price levels, especially under strict energy efficiency standards.

-Sources and methodology: we compared structural demand from BBSR with completion forecasts from IW Koln and permit data from Destatis.
-Bottleneck analysis draws on REFIRE industry reporting.
+Sources and methodology: we compared structural demand from BBSR with completion forecasts from IW Koln and Destatis permit data.
+Bottleneck analysis draws on our own research into German construction sector constraints and LBBW industry reporting.

 Will it be easy to sell later in Germany as of 2026?